John Mann (New Hampshire politician)

-John E. Mann is a New Hampshire politician.
+John E. Mann is an American politician in New Hampshire.

-Education
+Education and early career

 Mann graduated from Brookline High School.
 Mann earned a A.B. from Harvard College in 1961.

-Military career

 Mann served in the United States Navy from 1961 to 1965.
+He later worked in the technology industry, taught high school mathematics, and earned at Master of Arts in Teaching at Harvard.

 Political career

-On November 6, 2012, Mann was elected to the New Hampshire House of Representatives where he represents the Cheshire 2 district.
-Mann assumed office on December 5, 2012.
+On November 6, 2012, Mann was elected to the New Hampshire House of Representatives, representing the Cheshire 2 district.
+He assumed office on December 5, 2012.
 Mann is a Democrat.

 Personal life

 Mann resides in Alstead, New Hampshire.
-Mann is married and has three children.
+He is married and has three children.